ZA

 Build once, reuse everywhere: UIF, COIDA, RAF, employer, funds, banks, insurers.

-- Death certificate / proof of death (and supporting medical documentation if relevant)
+- Death certificate or proof of death and supporting medical documentation if relevant

 - Your identification and contact details

-- Proof of relationship / dependency / authority (as required per lane)
+- Proof of relationship, dependency, or authority as required per lane

-- Employment proof (payslips, employer letter, HR contacts)
+- Employment proof such as payslips, employer letter, HR contacts

 - UIF packet: contributor proof, submission reference, missing-item lists

-- COIDA packet (if applicable): incident timeline, medical documents, employer letters, claim reference
+- COIDA packet: incident timeline, medical documents, employer letters, claim reference

-- RAF packet (if applicable): accident evidence, invoices/receipts, claim reference, timeline
+- RAF packet: accident evidence, invoices and receipts, claim reference, timeline

-- Retirement fund packet: fund/admin contacts, claim references, checklists
+- Retirement fund packet: fund or administrator contacts, claim references, checklists

-- Bank packet: account/loan map, debit orders list, case refs
+- Bank packet: account or loan map, debit orders list, case refs

 - Insurance packet: policy clues, claim references, document checklists